vippsas/vipps-developers/settlements/README.md

 ## Net and gross settlements

+There are two types of settlements:

-Merchants with a "net settlement" contract receive the users' payments excluding the Vipps fees.
-On other words: The Vipps fees are deducted from the settlement amount.
+* Net settlement: Merchants with receive the users' payments excluding the Vipps fees.
+  In other words: The Vipps fees are deducted from the settlement amount.

-Merchants with a "gross settlement" contract receive the *full amount_ of the users' payments
-_including* the Vipps fees, and are then invoiced for the Vipps fees.
+* Gross settlement: Merchants receive the full amount of the users' payments _including_ the Vipps fees.
+The merchant is then invoiced for the fees.

 Net settlement is the default, and in practice the only settlement method offered.
 Gross settlements are only offered in very rare cases.